Colour the Small One

-Colour the Small One is the third album by Australian singer-songwriter Sia, which was released in Australia and the United Kingdom on 19 January 2004.
+Colour the Small One is the third studio album by Australian singer-songwriter Sia, which was released in Australia and the United Kingdom on 19 January 2004.
 It was issued in the United States on 3 February 2004.
 Production was by Jimmy Hogarth, who also co-wrote three tracks and provided various instruments.
 It was re-released 10 January 2006 in the US, after the track "Breathe Me" became popular on alternative radio, following its feature as the closing song in the series finale of the HBO drama Six Feet Under (aired August 2005).
 The album peaked at No. 14 on the Billboard Top Heatseekers Albums Chart.
 "Breathe Me" was also featured in the television series, Bionic Woman.

 Background and recording

-In 2000, Sia was based in the United Kingdom from her previous solo album Healing Is Difficult, and it would re-appear in 2001.
+In 2000, Sia was based in the United Kingdom from recording her previous solo album Healing Is Difficult, which would be released in 2001.
 However, she was unhappy with the promotion of the album.
 Sia fired her manager, left Sony Music and signed with Go!
 Beat Records, a subsidiary of Universal Music Group.
 The album was recorded in 2003 at Heliocentric Studios in Rye with Jimmy Hogarth producing.

 Sia credits the biggest influence on her new album as touring with Zero 7.
+In a 2015 interview with Rolling Stone, she mentioned the album was heavily influenced by and, in her words, even "derivative" of the work of James Taylor, Kings of Convenience and other musicians the duo played in their tour bus.

 All tracks are co-written by Sia, five of the original eleven tracks are co-written with bass guitarist, Samuel Dixon.
 Hogarth also co-wrote three tracks with Furler and provided various instruments.
 The track "The Bully" is co-written by Furler with United States musician, Beck.
 Two other songs from the Colour the Small One sessions were co-written with Beck but were not used.
 "Natale's Song" has backing vocals from UK singer Sophie Barker who had previously worked with Sia on the Zero 7 single, "Destiny" (August 2001).
 Another UK singer, Yvonne John Lewis, features on "The Church of What's Happening Now" as backing vocalist.